nazrul7711/nazrul7711/README.md

 - 👋 Hi, I’m @nazrul771
-- 👀 I’m interested in learning Backend development
+- 👀 I’m Frontend Developer
-- 💞️ I’m looking to collaborate on projects on Backend and projects that are focussed on javascript
+- 💞️ I’m looking to collaborate on projects on Frontend projects that are focussed on Typescript,React and Angular
 - 📫 reach me nazrul7711@gmail.com or 8638419270

 <!---